This information does not apply to ARMv6-M and ARMv7-M profiles.

 to this configuration.

-This example shows a solution implementing ROM/RAM remapping after reset.
-The constants shown are specific to the Versatile board, but the same method is applicable to any platform that implements remapping in a similar way.
-Scatter files must describe the memory map after remapping.
+The following example shows a solution implementing ROM/RAM remapping after reset.
+The constants shown in this example are specific to the Versatile board, but the same method is applicable to any platform that implements remapping in a similar way.
+Scatter-loading description files must describe the memory map after remapping.

 ; System memory locations Versatile_ctl_reg EQU 0x101E0000 ; Address of control register DEVCHIP_Remap_bit EQU 0x100 ; Bit 8 is remap bit of control register ENTRY ; Code execution starts here on reset ; On reset, an alias of ROM is at 0x0, so jump to 'real' ROM.
 LDR pc, =Instruct_2 Instruct_2 ; Remap by setting remap bit of the control register ; Clear the DEVCHIP_Remap_bit by writing 1 to bit 8 of the control register LDR R1, =Versatile_ctl_reg LDR R0, [R1] ORR R0, R0, #DEVCHIP_Remap_bit STR R0, [R1] ; RAM is now at 0x0. ; The exception vectors must be copied from ROM to RAM ; The copying is done later by the C library code inside __main ; Reset_Handler follows on from here